 If this is a surprise to you, take another look at the queueing “hockey stick” curve.
 You’ll usually see it plotted with a stretched horizontal axis, because \( 0<\rho<1 \), and compressed vertical axis.
 That fools your eye!
 But when plotted without distortion, it’s quite clear that the queueing curve is on a diagonal right away when \( m=1 \).
 Here’s the queuing curve for 1, 2, and 8 servers (red, blue, and green lines).

 For \( m=2 \) and greater, the solution is a lot of algebra.
 I resorted to using Wolfram Alpha.
 For 2 service channels, the equation reduces to

 Or \( \rho \approx 0.371507 \).
 This gets worse for \( m=3 \) and above, and there’s no single solution for all \( m \).
 It’s not too bad to plot, though; here’s an interactive Desmos calculator where you can see the queueing curve in blue, and its derivative in orange, as you vary \( m \).
 Where the derivative crosses the line \( y=1 \) is the “knee” by the definition I’m using in this section.

 The behavior, although I can’t plot it with an equation, is not different from what you’ve seen previously: as you increase the number of service channels, the knee moves to the right.
 Notice how the orange line jumps when you set \( m=1 \).

-I’d conclude this section by saying that I think this isn’t the right direction to take this discussion; the “knee” is supposed to be a kind of rule of thumb.
+I’d conclude this section by saying that I think this isn’t the right direction to take this discussion; the “knee” is supposed to be a kind of Guideline.
 It’s the point above which performance becomes “bad” by some definition.
 Clearly, “performance is bad above utilization of 0” isn’t useful.

 Requests Spend As Much Time Waiting As In Service